The Complete History of Panama Hats: Craft, Culture & Fashion

 Here’s a behind-the-scenes look at how toquilla straw hats are made in Montecristi.

-Once the straw is dry, it’s cut into thin strands for weaving.
-The hat is then shaped by hand, and a tighter weave means better quality.
+Once the straw is dry, it is cut into thin strands for weaving.
+The hat is shaped by hand, and the tighter the weave, the higher the quality.

-After weaving, the hat is shaped using a mold, giving it its final form.
+After weaving, the hat is placed on a mold to give it its final shape.
 A ribbon or band is often added as a finishing touch.
-This process has been handed down through generations and remains a proud part of Ecuador’s culture.
+This method has been used for centuries and remains an important part of Ecuador’s cultural heritage.

 Famous People Who Wore Panama Hats

-Panama hats became popular around the world thanks to some well-known names who wore them for style, comfort, and sun protection.
+Panama hats became popular worldwide thanks to several well-known figures who wore them for style, comfort, and sun protection.
 Here are a few examples:

 Theodore Roosevelt

-When President Roosevelt visited the Panama Canal in 1906, he wore a Panama hat to shield himself from the heat.
-A photo of him in that hat went viral for its time and played a huge role in putting the Panama hat on the global map.
+When President Roosevelt visited the Panama Canal in 1906, he wore a Panama hat to protect himself from the sun.
+A widely published photo of him helped make the hat famous around the world.

 Jennifer Aniston